 Lastly, for a more advanced approach, consider setting up your irrigation system with drip hoses.
 A word of caution: not all hoses are durable, so invest in a quality drip system.
 Additionally, plan your garden layout around the drip system to avoid watering areas unnecessarily, similar to the issues seen with sprinklers.

 What time of day should I water my garden?

 Early morning is the best time to water your garden, followed by evening after the temperature falls.
 This is because the midday heat of the sun will evaporate water poured onto the surface before it has a chance to be absorbed into the soil.

-Morning is better than night because your plants will draw on the water that you add to the soil throughout the day.
+Morning is better than night because your plants will draw on the water you add to the soil throughout the day.
 When you water at night, the water may sit there until the plants “wake up” in the morning and are ready to use it.
-This is ok, but not ideal as the water that sits can sometimes cause moisture to build up or the leaves of plants to wilt.
+This is ok, but not ideal, as the water that sits can sometimes cause moisture to build up or the leaves of plants to wilt.

-As mentioned previously, you should water enough that the soil would still feel moist about 2-4 inches below the surface.
-This is actually more water than most people are inclined to provide for their plants.
+You should water enough that the soil would still feel moist about 2-4 inches below the surface.
+This is more water than most people are inclined to provide for their plants.

 The same can be said for potted plants – you might need 1/2 to 3/4 gallon of water in a large 12-15 inch planter for it to be fully watered.
-It is better to provide this amount every few days then to water just a cup or two every day, because the water will soak down further into the soil to supply the roots of your plant.
+It is better to provide this amount every few days than to water just a cup or two every day because the water will soak down further into the soil to supply the roots of your plant.